 When adding instructional content over a specific form field in your application, Apty Assist stores the HTML parameters for identifying and locating this field among other elements listed in the page container.
-This information is represented by attributes of this element (id, class, or name values) and does not track or store field input.
+This information is represented by attributes of this element (id, class, or name) and does not track or store field input.
 The same logic applies to validating user input.
-While validation process is, by definition, meant to analyze field input in order to ensure that the entered data meets specified criteria, this process is performed in the real time and the checked values are not collected and stored in the database.
+While the validation process is, by definition, meant to analyze field input in order to ensure that the entered data meets specified criteria, this process is performed in real-time and the checked values are not collected and stored in the database.

 For example, if a bank customer user launches a Workflow that directs them on how to perform a task in their bank online account, the only information that will be sent from the browser to the Apty server is: